privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 ### Who do I want to protect it from?

-To answer this question, it's important to identify who might want to target you or your information. ==A person or entity that poses a threat to your assets is an “adversary.”== Examples of potential adversaries are your boss, your former partner, your business competition, your government, or a hacker on a public network.
+To answer this question, it's important to identify who might want to target you or your information. ==A person or entity that poses a threat to your assets is an “adversary”.== Examples of potential adversaries are your boss, your former partner, your business competition, your government, or a hacker on a public network.

-*Make a list of your adversaries, or those who might want to get ahold of your assets.
+*Make a list of your adversaries or those who might want to get ahold of your assets.
 Your list may include individuals, a government agency, or corporations.*

-Depending on who your adversaries are, under some circumstances this list might be something you want to destroy after you're done security planning.
+Depending on who your adversaries are, under some circumstances, this list might be something you want to destroy after you're done security planning.

 ### How likely is it that I will need to protect it?